 Let your friends and family help you, let them love you, let them support you.
 That’s what my therapist tells me.
 I know he’s right.
 Of course I do.
 It’s hard, though.
 I can’t help but feel guilty that my friends and family worry about me, that they have spent their precious energy thinking about my well-being, that they have let their worry and concern for me distract them from their lives, their families…in any way.

 It all comes back to this concept of worthiness.
 I don’t think I’m worthy of anyone’s worry or concern, or thoughts or compassion.
 I’m working on that.
-I have to say, t’s a challenging thing to try to undo over 20 years of mental and emotional reprimand.
+I have to say, it’s a challenging thing to try to undo a lifetime of mental and emotional reprimand.
 My own reprimand, that is.
 But, I’m working on it.

 These last couple of weeks, I’ve been reduced to the little girl I was when I was six.
 I’ve needed my family in a way that I have never felt in my adult life.
 I needed my parents and siblings to know what I’ve been going through, and I wanted my mom to be here with me, literally, physically.